What is safe systems?

 Segregating traffic: It is also desirable to segregate traffic that is moving in different directions or at different speeds – for example, by crash barriers separating opposite lanes of traffic.
 Crash barriers and other physical measures should be “soft” and give in the event of a crash, and verges made safer.

 Speed: If segregation of people and traffic is not possible, then appropriate speed limits are put in place to protect the most vulnerable of road users.
-As part of their safe systems approach, for example, both Bristol and Bright & Hove city councils have introduced a 20mph city-centre speed limit.
+As part of their safe systems approach, for example, both Bristol and Brighton & Hove city councils have introduced a 20mph city-centre speed limit.

 Self-explaining roads: Safe systems roads are “self-explaining”, i.e. they are designed so that the driver is aware of what is expected of them and behaves appropriately.
 Each class of road is immediately distinctive, with its own carriageway width, road markings, signing and use of street lighting that are consistent throughout the route.
 The simplicity and consistency of the road’s design reduces driver stress and driver error.